isaacs/polite-json/README.md

 `context` defaults to 20.

+The `er` parameter is attached as the `JSONParseError.cause` property.
+This is used to provide a reference to the original system error that was raised by `JSON.parse()`.

 Set a `caller` function to trim internal implementation details out of the stack trace.
 When calling `parseJson`, this is set to the `parseJson` function.
 If not set, then the constructor